Las JeziorkowskiVillage of Jeziorko, Borough of Piątnica, Łomża District, Podlaskie Voivodship

 Information about the crime

-A forest in the vicinity of the village of Jeziorko was a place of torture of residents of Łomża and surrounding villages – both Christians and Jews.
-The first execution took place in September 1942 when the Gestapo in Łomża murdered several dozen residents of a care home in Pieńki Borowe.
+A forest in the vicinity of the village of Jeziorko was a killing site of residents of Łomża and the surrounding villages – both Christians and Jews.
+The first execution took place in September 1942 when the Gestapo in Łomża murdered several dozen residents of a social walfare home in Pieńki Borowe.
 The next execution took place in June 1943.
 Also in 1943 in the Jeziorkowski forest 300 Jews from the ghetto in Łomża were murdered – men, women and children (The Register of Crime Places and Facts…, p.
 86.)
-The fact of Jews being murdered in the forest near Jeziorko has been confirmed by residents.
+The fact of Jews being murdered in the forest near Jeziorko has been confirmed by the local residents.

-Stanisław P. (born in 1929) from the village of Poniaty: “First they killed [people from] the care home.
+Stanisław P. (born in 1929) from the village of Poniaty: “First they killed [people from] the social walfare home.
 The man who looked after them had nothing more to feed them and went [to Germans] to ask for food.
 “Ja, gut!”
-They came in the night, took them away, brought them here and killed them.
-Later again those Jews… They [the Jews] were in the hospital, they [the Germans] came, took them and killed them.
+They came at night, took them away, brought them here and killed them.
+Later again those Jews… They [the Jews] were in the hospital, they [the Germans] came, took them and killed.
 Then they brought intellectuals from Łomża: doctors, barristers.”
 (16 August 2017.)

 Irena B., a resident of Jeziorko: “They brought Jews.
 There is a lot of dead Jews there.
 No one saw them being killed but someone saw them being brought in.
 It was clandestine.
 [When] Germans were bringing them in, no one was allowed to come and see.
 Maybe someone saw [it] but they would run away so Germans wouldn’t see them and wouldn’t shoot them as well.”
-Irena remembered a group of people being taken in carts to the forest to die: “We were going through the forest, there was a road and once Germans were transporting [them].
+Irena remembered a group of people being brought in carts to the forest to death: “We were going through the forest, there was a road and once Germans were transporting [them].
 There was a girl sitting [on a cart], she had plaited hair and red ribbons.
-Later on, my dad wouldn’t go this route again so we wouldn’t see.
+Later on, my dad didn’t go this route again not to look at it.
 We could only hear gunshots, when they were shooting them…” (Jeziorko, 16 August 2017.)
 It is not clear whether there were Jews or Poles on the cart.

 According to Stanisław, in the area of the military camp there were three mass graves of the victims of German executions: elders, political prisoners and Jews from the ghetto in Łomża.

 It is confirmed also by the account of a resident of Jeziorko who was 8-9 years old during the war: “The monument [in the forest] is located in the middle of a large ditch… there was a large ditch there.
-Someone ordered to level this large ditch, I don’t know whether it was the mayor or Germans.
-As a child, I remember covered vehicles coming from Łomża and people screaming in them.
+Someone ordered to level this large ditch, I don’t know whether it was the mayor or the Germans.
+As a child, I remember covered vehicles coming from Łomża and people screaming inside.
 Older people were saying: ‘Oh, they are taking them, maybe to be shot.’
 I remember those screams in cars but we would quickly run away to our parents.”
 (Jeziorka, 16 August 2017.)
 She also confirmed the existence of three adjacent mass graves.
-In one of them remains of the murdered Jews were meant to be lying: “When you’re coming from the road, Poles are to the left, elders from the care home are to the right (a small grave) and here are Jews.
-The smaller grave at the back are the elders and the other one – Jews.
+In one of them remains of the murdered Jews were meant to be lying: “When going from the road, the Poles are to the left, elders from the social walfare home are to the right (a small grave) and here are Jews.
+The smaller grave at the back is of the elders and the other one – Jewish.
 This one to the left was a large ditch.
 People from Nowe Jeziorko and those from Motyka [a village near Jeziorko] were saying that if you went to the forest, you could hear moaning.
 And that the ground was moving, that maybe some people were alive and they were suffocating.
 The Jewish ditch was smaller and the elders’ ditch was really small.
 It’s scary to think about it…” (Jeziorko, 16 August 2017.)